wisthy/BeeDatabase/README.md

 BeeDatabase
 ===========

-Application to help Minecraft user to manage their bees collections
+This is an application to help Minecraft user to manage their bees collections.

+To execute it use the following command: activator run